KunYuan888888/A-Small-Fishing-Vessel-Recognition-Method-using-Transfer-Learning-based-on-Laser-Sensors/README.md

 ### Evaluate
 To evaluate the model's performance on the test dataset, you can run `evaluate.py`.<br/>

-The structure of the network is defined in `config。py` and `model_definition.py`, you can change the network structure to whatever you like.<br/>
+The structure of the network is defined in `config.py` and `model_definition.py`, you can change the network structure to whatever you like.<br/>